peakflames/mogzi/.clinerules/workflows/implement-next-priority-task.md

 ## 7. Generate Summary Report

+1. if the file `docs/features/ui/current_status_and_next_steps.md` exists then one can skip any summary report create steps and just update the existing file.

-1. Organize outputs under the root directory `outputs/`.
+2. Otherwise Organize outputs under the root directory `outputs/`.
    - Use the `list_files` tool to check if the `outputs/` directory exists.
    - Create the directory structure if needed using `write_to_file` with appropriate paths.
    - Create a timestamped subdirectory for this implementation session (format: `YYYY-MM-DD_HHMMSS`).

-2. Collect and organize all relevant artifacts.
+3. Collect and organize all relevant artifacts.
    - Capture final test execution output using `execute_command`.
    - Document all files that were created or modified during the implementation.
    - Gather any error messages or warnings that were resolved.

-3. Create a comprehensive summary report with the following sections:
+4. Create a comprehensive summary report with the following sections:
    - **Executive Summary**: High-level overview of what was accomplished
    - **Task Summary**: Description of the implemented priority task with context
    - **TOR Analysis**: List of TORs that were addressed with implementation details